chiossif/OSGeo-Live-el/en/overview/mapproxy_overview.rst

   * on-the-fly reprojection
   * convert WMS versions and image formats

+Security:
+  * flexible and powerful authorization API
+  * fine-grained control over services and layers
+  * restrict access to polygon areas
+  * integrate with existing user databases and authentication methods

 Other features:
   * simple but powerful configuration format (YAML/JSON)
   * OpenLayers based demo client
   * run multiple WMS services in one MapProxy instance
   * add attribution lines to the images
   * support for non-image raster data like DEMs
-  * support for custom authorization with fine-grained control over services and layers
   * many more

 Implemented Standards